Ukraine president tells EU to keep off Tymoshenko case

 Russia has extended numerous loans to Ukraine over the years and tensions over its unpaid gas debts to Moscow have eased since Kiev announced it was abandoning the EU agreement.

+Russia ships around a half its gas exports via Ukraine to Europe, where it meets a quarter of gas needs.
+Gas rows sparked the disruption of onward supplies of gas to Europe in the winters of 2006 and 2009.

-Thousands of people kept up protests in Kiev's Independence Square, where Tymoshenko had delivered her speeches during the Orange Revolution, to express their anger at the decision of Yanukovich's government to suspend the signing of the EU deal.
+Thousands of people kept up protests in Kiev against the decision of Yanukovich's government to suspend the signing of the EU deal.

 "We know that Russia holds nothing for us.
 We cannot allow Putin's Russia to be our future.
 We will continue to come out on the streets to let our leadership know our place is in Russia," said Igor Panin, 31, an entrepreneur who travelled from his home city of Poltava to demonstrate in Kiev.

+Protesters gathered outside the main government building during a cabinet meeting as hundreds of riot police stood by.

-(Additional reporting by Alexandra Hudson in Berlin, Writing by Thomas Grove, editing by Jon Boyle and Alistair Lyon)
+(Additional reporting by Alexandra Hudson in Berlin, Writing by Thomas Grove, editing by Jon Boyle)